 Read the CI-CPT Renewal Guide for complete details on the renewal process.
-CI should receive your CI-CPT Renewal Form by your expiration date.
+CI should receive your online CI-CPT Renewal Form by your expiration date.
 The following requirements must be met to renew your certification:

 |CI-CPT Certification Month||CI-CPT Renewal Due*|